-Different from the previous quarters of 2016 where market traded flat, the Tanzanian Shilling lost ground at the beginning of the quarter under review to trade and close above a psychological level of 2200.
-The local unit opened at 2181 shillings per dollar and traded to the highs of 2260 (levels seen last in June 2015) before closing lower at 2234 and mark a 2% depreciation.
-We saw a huge demand from importers at the beginning of the year following the long holidays in December coupled with government spending.
+Different from the previous quarters of 2016 where the market traded flat, the Tanzanian Shilling lost ground at the beginning of the quarter under review to trade and close above a psychological level of 2200.
+The local unit opened at 2181 shillings per dollar and traded to highs of 2260 (levels seen last in June 2015) before closing lower at 2234 which marked a 2% depreciation.
+We saw a huge demand from importers at the beginning of the year following long holidays in December coupled with government spending.
 The shilling weakness was also on account of USD strength across the board on the back of the US Federal Reserve Bank raising interest rates in December 2016.

-Activities across different sectors of the economy later slowed down resulting into low import demand.
-This, coupled with end of season agri-inflows (mainly coffee and tobacco) pushed the pair lower and stabilized at 2235 for the remaining period of the quarter.
-This stability was also a result of a very liquid quarter coupled withfall in importation, slackened economic activities and Central bank participation in the market on both sides.
-This put breaks in the local currency depreciation.
+Activities across different sectors of the economy later slowed down resulting in low import demand.
+This, coupled with end of season agri-inflows (mainly coffee and tobacco) pushed the pair lower and stabilized at 2235 for the remainder of the quarter.
+This stability was also a result of a very liquid quarter coupled with fall in importation, slackened economic activities and Central bank participation in the market on both sides.
+This halted the local currency depreciation.